paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-042-low-income-housing-preservation-and-resident-homeownership.md

 (6) **Preference** — With respect to assistance made available under [section 4144 of this title](./chapter-042-low-income-housing-preservation-and-resident-homeownership.md#section-4144), preference shall be given to eligible regional, State, and local intermediaries, over national nonprofit organizations.

-**(c) Conflicts of interest** Eligible intermediaries selected under subsection (b) of this section to disburse assistance under [section 4143 of this title](./chapter-042-low-income-housing-preservation-and-resident-homeownership.md#section-4143) shall certify that they will serve only as delegated program administrators, charged with the responsibility for reviewing and approving grant applications on behalf of the Secretary.
+**(c) Conflicts of interest** Eligible intermediaries selected under subsection (b) to disburse assistance under [section 4143 of this title](./chapter-042-low-income-housing-preservation-and-resident-homeownership.md#section-4143) shall certify that they will serve only as delegated program administrators, charged with the responsibility for reviewing and approving grant applications on behalf of the Secretary.
 Selected intermediaries shall—

 (1) establish appropriate procedures for grant administration and fiscal management, pursuant to standards established by the Secretary; and